dotnet/runtime/docs/design/features/readytorun-composite-format-design.md

 In single-input R2R PE files the  generic instantiations generated for the input MSIL assembly are placed in `READYTORUN_SECTION_INSTANCE_METHOD_ENTRYPOINTS`.
 In composite R2R files, this section represents all instance entrypoints emitted within the composite build (i.e. generic instantiations needed by any of the input assemblies).
+CoreCLR runtime requires changes to properly look up methods stored in this section in the composite R2R case.

 # CoreCLR runtime changes